stevensusas/SciSketch-Summer/README.md

 With SciSketch, researchers can efficiently create the necessary visuals for their manuscripts, grant proposals, and presentations, allowing them to dedicate more time to their scientific discoveries and advancements.

-Watch the first iteration of SciSketch's prototype ([Repo(https://github.com/stevensusas/SciSketch)]), built solely with React, Flask, and the OpenAI API at the 2024 Penn Generative AI Hackathon:
+Watch the first iteration of SciSketch's prototype and its [Repo(https://github.com/stevensusas/SciSketch)], built solely with React, Flask, and the OpenAI API at the 2024 Penn Generative AI Hackathon:

 https://github.com/stevensusas/SciSketch-Summer/assets/113653645/666215e6-09c8-4e9a-9e1b-6f9b45812c07